 Robinhood Options Fees Overview

-Considering other brokerages charge upwards of $10 per transaction in addition to at least $.50 per contract, a Robinhood account can start to accrue real savings fairly quick.
-To highlight the advantages of this structure, consider the investor who only wants to allocate $500 toward a specific trade.
-With the standard $5 transaction fee, that same investor needs to achieve a return of at least 2%, just to break even.
+Since many other brokerages used to charge transaction fees along with per-contract charges, a Robinhood account could produce meaningful savings fairly quickly.
+To show the benefit of this setup, think about the investor who wants to put only $500 into a trade.
+With a standard $5 transaction fee, that same investor would need a return of at least 2% just to break even.

 Robinhood Options Pros and Cons

-While Robinhood’ fee structure makes having access to the platform a useful tool in any investor’s arsenal, how it is used varies from user to user.
-Less experienced investors will find the incredibly simple user interface welcoming as they begin to learn more about the markets, and more experienced investors will enjoy the constraints of the platform as a way of simplifying their trading or investing processes.
+While Robinhood’s fee structure makes access to the platform useful for many investors, the way it gets used can vary a lot from one person to another.
+Less experienced investors will likely find the simple interface welcoming as they learn more about the markets, while more experienced investors may appreciate the stripped-down design as a way to keep their trading or investing process straightforward.

 Robinhood Promotion